alphaClass6143/hackathon-2023-charityhub/README.md

 All 6 contributors of the project conducted manual testing on all user journeys through the app at the point of deployment.
 Issues were raised in our slack channel and were resolved before submission.

 ### User Stories and Owner Requirements
 All user stories and owner group requirements are satisfied by the features developed and deployed on the website.
 This was achieved through design that centre's the user and owner groups needs.
+This is demonstrated in the 'Features' section of this readme.
 ### Browser Compatibility
 Testing has been carried out on the following browsers :
-Microsoft Edge, Google Chrome, Mozila Firefox, Safari, Opera
+Microsoft Edge, Google Chrome, Mozila Firefox, Safari, Opera.
 ### Responsive Design
 We can confirm this project is responsive and functions on all standard screen sizes using devtools device toolbar, and by testing on all our individual devices.